-The word risk instills fear, as it should in the business world, but risk does not have to induce distress if considered from another angle.
+The word risk instills fear, as it should in the business world, but the risk does not have to induce distress if considered from another angle.
 The ISO 9001:2015 instills the idea of risk from the beginning, and all the way through to the end of the document.
 It asks that organizations take a systematic approach to risk; to look at it proactively rather than reactively addressing an issue.
-A risk-based approach frees you from fear, for the simple reason that you’re facing it head on, rather than waiting for it to jump out at you from the safety and supremacy of its shadows.
-The focus on managing risks and challenges that this revision offers, can but only assist with improved customer relations.
+A risk-based approach frees you from fear, for the simple reason that you’re facing it head-on, rather than waiting for it to jump out at you from the safety and supremacy of its shadows.
+The focus on managing risks and challenges that this revision offers, can only assist with improved customer relations.

-Next up, we have an Emphasis on Leadership.
+Next up, we have an emphasis on Leadership.

 Leadership is the epicenter of any successful business and the reviewed standard replaces management responsibility with leadership and commitment.
-The ISO 9001:2015 demands demonstrated evidence of committed management.
-The 2015 revision suggests this can be shown by promoting of the processes and improvements made by the organization.
-Its predecessor laid the foundation for top management in regards to quality management, but the revised edition now stresses commitment from other management parties.
+ISO 9001:2015 demands demonstrated evidence of committed management.
+The 2015 revision suggests this can be shown by promoting the processes and improvements made by the organization.
+Its predecessor laid the foundation for top management in regard to quality management, but the revised edition now stresses commitment from other management parties.

 A third topic that stands out is Communication and Awareness.

 Changes result in outcomes for the benefit of all staff and customers.
 Businesses can expect a greater emphasis on goal setting and main business focus and objectives throughout ISO 9001:2015.
 Leadership is at the core of any successful process and continued improvement methodology, and is suggested as the primary key to that success.
 A key benefit from the revision is that standards will be consistent resulting in linked processes, delivering efficiency and value to the organization.
-You will gain knowledge and understanding of your weaknesses, and also of your core responsibilities as a business, and a leader.
+You will gain knowledge and understanding of your weaknesses, and also of your core responsibilities as a business and a leader.